Natural philosophy: History

 Humankind's mental engagement with nature certainly predates civilization and the record of history.
 Philosophical, and specifically non-religious, thought about the natural world goes back to ancient Greece.
 These lines of thought began before Socrates, who turned his philosophical studies from speculations about nature to a consideration of man, or in other words, political philosophy.
 The thought of early philosophers such as Parmenides, Heraclitus, and Democritus centered on the natural world.
 In addition, three Presocratic philosophers who lived in the Ionian town of Miletus (hence the Milesian School of philosophy), Thales, Anaximander, and Anaximenes, attempted to explain natural phenomena without recourse to creation myths involving the Greek gods.
 They were called the physikoi ("natural philosophers") or, as Aristotle referred to them, the physiologoi.
 Plato followed Socrates in concentrating on man.
 It was Plato's student, Aristotle, who, in basing his thought on the natural world, returned empiricism to its primary place, while leaving room in the world for man.
 Martin Heidegger observes that Aristotle was the originator of conception of nature that prevailed in the Middle Ages into the modern era:

-The Physics is a lecture in which he seeks to determine beings that arise on their own, τὰ φύσει ὄντα, with regard to their being.
+The Physics is a lecture in which he seeks to determine beings that arise on their own, τὰ φύσει ὄντα (ta physei onta), with regard to their being.
 Aristotelian "physics" is different from what we mean today by this word, not only to the extent that it belongs to antiquity whereas the modern physical sciences belong to modernity, rather above all it is different by virtue of the fact that Aristotle's "physics" is philosophy, whereas modern physics is a positive science that presupposes a philosophy....
 This book determines the warp and weft of the whole of Western thinking, even at that place where it, as modern thinking, appears to think at odds with ancient thinking.
 But opposition is invariably comprised [sic] a decisive, and often even perilous, dependence.
 Without Aristotle's Physics there would have been no Galileo.

 Aristotle surveyed the thought of his predecessors and conceived of nature in a way that charted a middle course between their excesses.